dvandersluis/waiter/README.md

-# Menu Builder
+# Waiter

+Waiter serves up menus for your application:
-Provides a quick DSL building menus, without having to specify any HTML.
-Makes assumptions based on what's provided in the DSL so that the specification does not need to be unnecessarily verbose.
+* Provides a quick DSL for building menus, without having to specify any HTML.
+* Makes assumptions based on what's provided in the DSL so that the specification does not need to be unnecessarily verbose.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'menu_builder'
+    gem 'waiter'

 And then execute: